-Table 12: Monitor III Option Commands.
-Task Command Result "Changing session options" on page 146 SESSION Specifies options that are valid for all reports displayed during this session.
-"Changing color graphic options" on page 147 COLOR Defines the colors you like to have in the reports.
-"Changing language options" on page 149 LANGUAGE Defines language-specific display of date and time.

-Table 12: Monitor III Option Commands. (continued) Task Command Result "Changing report options" on page 149 ROPTIONS Sets or modifies options for a specific report.
-Therefore, if you make this selection, you must enter a report name in the field REPORT ===> Report names and their valid abbreviations are listed in Table 15 on page 153.
-"Selecting an option set" on page 150 OPTSET Builds a set of options and stores it for later use.
+Table 12.
+Monitor III Option Commands Task Command Result "Changing session options" on page 149 SESSION Specifies options that are valid for all reports displayed during this session.
+"Changing color graphic options" on page 150 COLOR Defines the colors you like to have in the reports.
+"Changing language options" on page 151 LANGUAGE Defines language-specific display of date and time.
+"Changing report options" on page 152 ROPTIONS Sets or modifies options for a specific report.
+Therefore, if you make this selection, you must enter a report name in the field REPORT ===> Report names and their valid abbreviations are listed in Table 15 on page 156 .
+"Selecting an option set" on page 153 OPTSET Builds a set of options and stores it for later use.
 If you build several different sets of options, you can select the appropriate one for a given session.